FFTW Reference

 -

-is the dimensionality of the arrays to be transformed.
+rankis the dimensionality of the arrays to be transformed.
 It can be any non-negative integer. -

-integers, giving the size of each dimension of the arrays to be transformed.
+nis a pointer to an array ofrankintegers, giving the size of each dimension of the arrays to be transformed.
 Note that these are always the dimensions of the real arrays; the complex arrays have different dimensions (see Section Array Dimensions for Real Multi-dimensional Transforms).
-These sizes, which must be positive integers, correspond to the dimensions of row-major arrays--i.e.n[0]
+These sizes, which must be positive integers, correspond to the dimensions of row-major arrays--i.e.n[0]is the size of the dimension whose indices vary most slowly, and so on.
+(See Section Multi-dimensional Array Format, for more information.)- See Section Plan Creation for Real One-dimensional Transforms, for more information regarding optimal array sizes.

 -